InteragencyEcologicalProgram/Open-Data-and-Data-Publishing/README.md

 2.)
 Step-wise instructions for generating a machine readable metadata document (.xml) in EMLassemblyline in R. (You will want to be sure to download R and R-studio).

 3.)
+R code for EMLassemblyline, example from Yolo Bypass Fish Monitoring Program (titled "my_workflow_YBFMP").

+4.)
 A powerpoint presentation is provided showing examples of each EMLassemblyline step using the Yolo Bypass Fish data.

-4.)
+5.)
 Once you're done creating your metadata in EML, use the Staging and Production instructions to publish your IEP dataset.